Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 “It’s just aggravated to the point that the best thing to do is to get him well,” Carroll said. “… Mike had done such a good job with us, had made such a good impression.
 We had a whole role mapped out for him to fit in and all that.
 We just have to put it on hold.”

-Cross improving, Peters may still be a week away
+Cross improving, Peters might still be a week away

 Carroll said left tackle Charles Cross continued to recover from a big toe injury that held him out against the Lions.
-But Cross did not practice Wednesday and Carroll was vague on If he has a chance to play this week.
+Cross did not practice Wednesday, and Carroll was vague on If he has a chance to play this week.

 “It’s a day-to-day observation to see how he is,” Carroll said.